NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Crown of Chaos.md

 This background is associated with the suit of Crowns.

 Choose two ability boosts.
 One must be to **Charisma**, and one is a free ability boost.
-You gain the [[Feats/Charming Liar|Charming Liar]] skill feat and are trained in a Lore about a specific terrain, as befits where you spent most of your childhood growing up.
+You gain the [[Charming Liar|Charming Liar]] skill feat and are trained in a Lore about a specific terrain, as befits where you spent most of your childhood growing up.
 You also gain the [[Actions/Chaotic Destiny|Chaotic Destiny]] free action.

 *Source: Pathfinder: Stolen Fate Player's Guide*
 *OGL*